2023 Best Value Nursing Master's Degree Schools in North Dakota

 You’ll be in good company if you decide to attend University of Mary.
 It ranked #3 on our 2023 Best Value Nursing Master’s Degree Schools in North Dakota list.
 UMary is a small private not-for-profit school located in the rural area of Bismarck.

-In-state tuition fees for graduate students at UMary are $13,304 per year.
+The average tuition and fees for an in-state graduate student at UMary are $13,304 a year.

-UMary did well in our overall quality rankings, too.
-It placed #2 on our Best Nursing Master’s Degree Schools in North Dakota list.
+UMary also made our Best Nursing Master’s Degree Schools in North Dakota list, coming in at #2.

 Request InformationBest Value Nursing Colleges in the Plains States Region